profgaelle/profgaelle-website2020/content/authors/gaelle-vallee-tourangeau/_index.md

 user_groups:
 - Principal Investigators
 ---
-I am a professor of behavioural science, director of research and enterprise for Kingston Business School, and principal investigator in the DART research lab.
-I am interested in the role played by social, physical and/or mental processes in cognition and knowledge work.
-My areas of research expertise include occupational vaccination decisions, the mediating role of interactivity in cognitive performance, as well the role of intuition and deliberation a.k.a. “fast and slow” thinking.
+I am a professor of behavioural science and director of research and enterprise for Kingston Business School.
+I joined Kingston Business School in January 2016.
+After studying at Paris Ouest University (1998, MSc Social Psychology) and the University of Hertfordshire (2004, PhD), I began my career as a lecturer in Decision Sciences at Leeds University Business School (2001-2004).
+I then worked as a lecturer in Psychology in the School of Psychology at the University of Toulouse (2004-2009) before joining the Psychology Department at Kingston University in 2009.
+I joined Kingston Business School as a professor of behavioural science in January 2016.